hassaanhameed786/PORTFLIO-/README.md

 # PORTFLIO-

-Its a Portflio APP in which I can Add the Prooject Title descriptin, technology and image(snap)
+Its a Basic Portflio APP in which I can Add the Prooject Title descriptin, technology and image(snap)

+- Djnago Migrations
+- Django User Managements
+- Models